The Founder Bottleneck: Why Growth Stalls Without an Executive Assistant

 • Brand voice consistency

-The coordinator does not replace leadership.
+The VA does not replace leadership.
 The role amplifies leadership by ensuring the right message reaches the right people at the right time.

 Many scaling companies now treat this role as essential.